 The ship must be constructed and certified in accordance with the relevant international conventions, including the SOLAS, MARPOL, LOAD LINE and MLC Conventions.

 Denmark is a member of EU.
 Ships registered in an EU country must comply with the “EU Directive on Marine Equipment” (the “Wheel Mark Directive”).
-Equipment that is not wheel-marked is acceptable, if the classification society on behalf of DMA finds that the equipment has a standard equivalent to that of wheel-marked equipment.

 The ship must not contain ozone-depleting substances as it is prohibited to import ozone-depleting substances into the EU (Regulation (EC) no. 1005/2009 of 16 September 2009) as well as the Montreal protocol.

 - People trapped inside refrigerated room must be able to raise an alarm and escape the rooms even if doors are locked.